-The Board is interested in exploring whether alternative decision-making structures can promote collaboration and learning across states and territories, improve timeliness of decisions and promote more robust and consistent decision-making.
+The Board is interested in continuing to explore whether alternative decision-making structures can promote collaboration and learning across states and territories, improve timeliness of decisions and promote more robust and consistent decision-making.

 Work collaboratively with Board members and AHPRA to explore how to optimise our decision-making structures and processes.
+This includes: